srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn appears in different types of life without any boundary with his full auspicious qualities that are both beginningless and endless.
-Even being supreme, he is naturally simple and is radiant because of that and though he is simple, he is still capable of liberating any one which leads to pristine knowledge about everything.
+emperumAn appears in different types of life without any boundary with his full auspicious qualities which are without both a beginning and and end.
+Despite being supreme, he is naturally simple and is radiant because of that and though he is simple, he is still capable of liberating any one which leads to pristine knowledge about everything.
 Such ever-existing emperumAn who is our master who is naturally helpful, is mercifully present within his devotees and stays away for the others.
 From this, it can be understood that his qualities shine radiantly in his incarnations (even more than in paramapadham).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam